ISSN (print) – 2520-6761ISSN (online) – 2520-6311

 - Public-private and intersectoral partnership, harmonization of interests of stakeholders;

-- Management of human capital, management, organizational culture, motivation, professional ethics;
+- Management of human resources, management, organizational culture, motivation, professional ethics;

 - Client-oriented business management, quality of services, protection of consumer interests;